iservicesinc/php-boiler/README.md

 ## What is it?

-Essentially, this project is a wrapper or skeleton of our own sites development process.
+Essentially, this project is a wrapper or skeleton of our own sites development process with the most minimal dependencies.
 We have webpack installed with a sass compiler, and composer to manage our PHP dependencies.
 We built a simple routing system that can easily be extended if needed and included some sample content to get you started.

 ## Description

 A very simple PHP/Webpack boilerplate to create web applications with routing and a Sass compiler.
 Default node packages include `sass`, `uikit`, and `webpack`.
-Easily add aditional modules, or extend your application with `composer`.
+Easily add aditional modules, or extend your application with `composer`. `Docker` development environment included for previewing/testing purposes.

 ## Requirements

 * Docker (required for local development server)
 * Node (required for Webpack and Sass compiler)
-* PHP (required for composer)
+* PHP (only required if using composer)

 ## Structure